thewca/worldcubeassociation.org/docs/CONTRIBUTING.md

 - If a generated file (`src/types/openapi.ts`, `importMap.js`, `yarn.lock`, `schema.rb`) shows changes
   you didn't intend, delete and regenerate it, or merge `main` first.
+  - Our CI re-runs codegen on relevant files like OpenAPI types, Payload types and Chakra types for the frontend.
+    It will fail the whole CI run if there is a diff in these files which is not committed to your PR.
 - If the noise persists on `main`, push a separate hotfix PR that *only* fixes the generated file.
 - In general, merge `main` to clear unrelated changes from your diff.
 - If a file move wasn't detected as a rename (for example, because you also made substantial edits during the move),